CLIMADA-project/climada_python/doc/guide/install.rst

 Installing More Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^

-You might use CLIMADA in code that requires more packages than the ones readily available in the CLIMADA Anaconda environment.
+You might use CLIMADA in code that requires more packages than the ones readily available in the CLIMADA Conda environment.
-If so, **prefer installing these packages via Anaconda**, and only rely on ``pip`` if that fails.
+If so, **prefer installing these packages via Conda**, and only rely on ``pip`` if that fails.
-The default channels of Anaconda sometimes contain outdated versions.
+The default channels of Conda sometimes contain outdated versions.
 Therefore, use the ``conda-forge`` channel:

 .. code-block:: shell

-   conda install -n climada_env -c conda-forge <package>
+   mamba install -n climada_env -c conda-forge <package>

 Only if the desired package (version) is not available, go for ``pip``:

 .. code-block:: shell

-   conda activate climada_env
+   mamba activate climada_env
    python -m pip install <package>

 Verifying Your Installation